hidenori-wasa/_PEAR_BreakpointDebugging/README.md

 Notice
 ------

-"Pear-Package/nbproject/" directory is project directory of "NetBeans IDE 7.1.2 for Windows".
+"Pear-Package/nbproject/" directory is project directory of "NetBeans IDE 7.1.2 for Linux".
-You must change "test.src.dir" of "Pear-Package/nbproject/project.properties" file if you use on Linux.
+You must change "test.src.dir" of "Pear-Package/nbproject/project.properties" file if you use on Windows.
 Example:

-    test.src.dir=/home/hidenori/htdocs/Pear-Package/tests
+    test.src.dir=C:\\xampp\\htdocs\\Pear-Package\\tests

 Also, "NetBeans IDE 7.4" cannot keep switchback in format of "if" statement at December, 2013.
 Example: